Skip to main content

 Nearest MRT: Telok Ayer (Downtown Line)

 Disclaimer: This is not a sponsored post.
-All expenses were covered by the writer and her friend.
-All opinions and reviews are based on their personal preferences and taste, and do not reflect anyone else's views.
+All expenses were personally covered by the writer.
+The opinions expressed are entirely her own, based on personal experience and preferences, and do not represent the views of any other individual or organization.

 Popular Posts